LaNsHoR/basic-modals/README.md

 ### Parameter list

-This is the parameter list accepted by "alert".
+This is the parameter list accepted by `alert`.
 All of them are optional.

-- **message**: Text content.
+- `message`: Text content.
 The default value is "Default Message".
-- **button_ok_content**: Text for the "ok button".
+- `button_ok_content`: Text for the "ok button".
 Default value is "Ok".
-- **title**: A title on the top of the modal.
+- `title`: A title on the top of the modal.
 If a value evaluated as false is provided, like null or false, this modal won't have any title.

 ### Use 1: Invoking it with a message without parameters